Almost Naked Animals

-Almost Naked Animals is a Canadian animated television series produced by 9 Story Entertainment for YTV.
-The series was created by Noah Z. Jones, and is based upon an art website that he created in 2005.
+Almost Naked Animals is a Canadian animated television series created by Noah Z. Jones for YTV.
+The series is based upon an art website that Jones created in 2005.
 The series premiered on January 7, 2011 on YTV and ended on May 22, 2013.
 It also aired on Cartoon Network in the United States, CITV in the United Kingdom (premiering on April 11, 2011), and ABC Entertains (formerly ABC3 and ABC ME) in Australia (premiering on May 27, 2011).

 Premise

 Almost Naked Animals is set inside a tropical resort called the Banana Cabana.
 All of the cabana's staff members and residents are funny animals who have shaved off their fur and wear only underclothes.
 An anthropomorphic dog named Howie is the manager and leader of the cabana.
 Each episode follows Howie and his "misfit" crew having unusual adventures in the Banana Cabana.